 - Benchmark energy use (annually): Covered buildings will track basic building information and whole-building energy use (electricity, natural gas and any other fuels, including common spaces and tenant-occupied spaces) using ENERGY STAR Portfolio Manager, a free online tool offered by the US EPA.

-- Information Transparency (annually): Starting May 2018, covered buildings will be required to share their benchmarking score with the City using the ENERGY STAR Portfolio Manager tool
+- Information Transparency (annually): Starting August 2018*, covered buildings will be required to share their benchmarking score with the City using the ENERGY STAR Portfolio Manager tool.

 - Energy Audits or Retro-Commissioning (1x per 5 years): Starting May 2020, buildings that score under the national average (ENERGY STAR score below 50) are required to perform an energy audit OR choose to perform a Retro-commissioning of their base building systems one time every 5 years.
 The free OUC utility audit is eligible for compliance.